deepmodeling/DMFF/docs/dev_guide/arch.md

 ### Force Class

-Force class is the module to build potential function.
+Force class is the module to build potential functions.
 It does not require OpenMM and can be very flexible.
-For instance, the Force class of harmonic bond potential is shown below as an example of jax potential function.
+For instance, the Force class of harmonic bond potential is shown below as an example of the JAX potential function.

 ```python
 def distance(p1v, p2v):